UPatras-ANeMoS/Surgical_Robots/README.md

 # Surgical_Robots
-Code for the custom designed and manufactured surgical robots of LAR - Upatras
+Code for the custom designed and manufactured surgical robots of LAR - Upatras.
+Detailed description for every package in CMAkelists.txt